IT-HUSET/spring-boot-lab1/README.md

 Remember, that your Application.class now is also a Spring bean (it is annotated with `@Configuration`)!
 1. On the command line, execute `mvn package`.
 1. Run the executable JAR-file.
+1. Notice the size of the JAR-file.
+You can also unpack it and study its contents.
+What do you think?

 If you see your message, you are finished!
 Now go to part 2 of this lab by checking out the **part2**-branch.